Our responsibility to be strategic with resources is greatest when they are scarce.

 - leadership – how can I strengthen leadership in this field of practice?

-Impact at a micro level means those who use your services, your work peers, your occupational therapy students and colleagues are changed.
+Impact at a micro level means those who use your services, your work peers, your occupational therapy students and colleagues experience positive changes.

-Occupational therapy impact starts with a direct change in occupational opportunities at an individual level but it should not stop there.
+Occupational therapy changes occupational opportunities at an individual level but it should not stop there.

-Aware of the immense need, we also work to increase the chance of those occupational opportunities being sustainable or scaled.
-We want to leverage our work to include others in similar situations.
+Aware of the immense need, we must also work to increase the chance of those occupational opportunities being sustained and scaled to reach other people.

 Impact at a meso level means your organisation, professional association, or regional response to displaced people are changed by your contributions.